Trade Forex Currency Pairs: The Simple & Concise Guide

 Imagine you are at a cocktail party and someone asks you what you do for a living.
 They want to know more about what it is to be a forex currency trader and how you profit from it.
 You want to explain forex currency trading to them in layman’s terms.
 From where do you start?
 How do you explain how the forex market works?
 And most importantly how do you explain the strategies you use to make money off the movements of currency pairs in the market.

-This will be the main aim for this article.
+This will be the main aim of this article.
 We will be explaining in simple terms what forex trading is and how traders starting out profit from trading currency pairs.
 Excited?
 So are we.
 Let’s get started!

-An Overview Of Forex Trading
+An Overview of Forex Trading

 Let’s start off with explaining the forex market.
 The forex market is basically where currencies are traded.
 Forex stands for foreign exchange and refers to the exchange of one currency for another.
 You might have already done this when you visit a country with a different currency than your home country.
 You exchange your money for the foreign currency.
 Currencies are constantly rising and falling in value.
 Traders make money from the rise and fall of currency prices.